-Light indoor, indoor penetration and deep indoor in LPWAN was yesterday.
+Light indoor penetration and deep indoor penetration with LPWAN is yesterday’s news.
 The new record for the penetration through walls and floors was achieved in Munich on August 10, 2018 with NB-IoT.

 NB-IoT signal level versus transmission speed

 The selected antenna during NB-IoT test is a monopole and therefore dependent on the size of the ground plane of the PCB.
 Due to the antenna’s positioning close to the ground, the near field of the antenna is already cut.
 This is not good for the radio wave and leads to higher losses.
 The NB-IoT module still receives a very high signal in the subway tunnel even at ground level.
 Further tests will follow.
 Interesting are tests at eye level of a terrier, a police shepherd dog, a ladies handbag and after Hata Radio Propagation (1.5 meters) in the tunnel of the subway and above ground on the street.
 This can then be used to calculate the loss of radio energy due to road pavement, soil and steel reinforced concrete in the subway tunnel.

 Munich is a very interesting location for tests and comparisons of the well-known LPWAN.
 All important LPWAN technologies are represented in Munich.